 Smart technology will be a key factor for industry sustainability moving forward.
 Future adoption of smart technology will coincide with quickly changing environmental regulations.
 Advanced monitoring and data analysis, as well as asset performance optimization, will be crucial for environmental compliance moving forward.
 As we approach 2030 and beyond, smart technologies and how a vessel’s data are utilized to optimize performance are going to be critical to meet the reduced carbon requirements being developed by the IMO.

-The ABS Guidance Notes support data infrastructure assurance by setting risk-based requirements, enabling health and performance monitoring, and augmenting vessel operations leading to more informed decisions in support of fast-moving environmental requirements.
+The ABS Smart Guide supports data infrastructure assurance by setting risk-based requirements, enabling health and performance monitoring, as well as augmenting vessel operations leading to more informed decisions in support of fast-moving environmental requirements.
 The guidance sets an actionable goal-based framework for owners, operators and equipment manufacturers to take smart steps today in preparation for an environmentally sustainable future.